deniszykov/TypeConversion/README.md

 In one group, method with parameter type closest in inheritance to the required one is selected.
 For debug purposes `TypeConversionProvider.DebugPrintConversions` could be used to review which conversion methods are selected.

-Quality of conversions in descending order:
+Quality of conversions form worst to best:

-- Constructor
+- Constructor (worst)
-- TypeConverter
+- System.ComponentModel.TypeConverter
-- Method like Parse, From, To
+- Methods like Parse, From, To
 - Explicit conversion operator
 - Implicit conversion operator
-- Native (long -> int, class -> null)
+- Build-in (long -> int, class -> null)
 - Custom

 ### Providing custom conversion between types